sims-bit/project_four/README.md

 This is an online fashion retail website specializing in women's clothing with a focus on a particular modern take on a cottagecore style.
 With the site featuring a curated collection of clothing and accessories.

 With the fashion e-commerce space dominated by fast fashion retailers offering overwhelming product selections that often lack cohesion.
 There's a clear opportunity for a curated, quality-focused alternative.
 The value the site provides to users is that it offers users a carefully curated selection of cohesive, clothing and accessory pieces, making outfit planning easier.
-Whilst delivering a seamless shopping experience with professional product photography,
+Whilst delivering a seamless shopping experience with professional product photography.

 <strong>Target audience</strong><br>
 The ideal target audience for the site is individuals who value quality over fast fashion trends, those looking for coordinated wardrobe pieces that could also be utilized as individual statement items.